timewave-computer/valence-ui-monorepo/apps/valence-static/blog-posts/published/Valence-Powers-The-Network-Economy.md

 heroImagePath: /img/blog/networked-economy.svg
 ---

 Crypto today is fragmented.
 Liquidity, users, and state are siloed across networks, forcing each protocol to operate like its own island.
-Valence has a simple these: the endgame must be a single, networked economy where applications can seamlessly access assets and users, regardless of where they originate.
+Valence has a simple thesis: the endgame must be a single, networked economy where applications can seamlessly access assets and users, regardless of where they originate.

 But a thesis is not a product.
 A vision does not solve real engineering challenges.
 We need to build the infrastructure we wished already existed.